Skip to main content

 - text: "I am not sure of the whole week but I can see the sun is out today."

-Now we can build our image
+Now you can build the image:

 docker-compose build